 Sales Tax Regulations

 Currently, if someone orders items from one of the many warehouses or fulfillment centers in Coppell, the City receives the sales tax generated by the sale.
-Under the Comptroller's proposed rules, even though the sale is made in Coppell, the sales tax would be designated for the city in Texas where the product is delivered.
+Under the Comptroller's adopted rules, even though the sale is made in Coppell, the sales tax would be designated for the city in Texas where the product is delivered.
 Remember, Coppell, and other cities like Coppell, provide all the public services required for these warehouse operations, including police, fire protection, streets, and utilities.

 The City of Coppell is committed to serving the community and will continue to do so.